Fraud Blocker

 6 Reasons to Consider a Trade School vs an Electrician Apprenticeship

-Estimated reading time: 6 minutes
+Estimated reading time: 5 minutes

-Did you know that the number of employed electricians will grow by almost 10% before 2030?
+Did you know the number of employed electricians will grow by almost 10% before 2030?
 (BLS.GOV as of 2022)

 It’s no surprise that more and more people are choosing to enter trade schools to enter fields such as electrical, HVAC, or other popular trades.

 It can be tough to choose between a trade school and an apprenticeship.
-Both have their advantages, so it’s essential to consider what’s right for you before deciding.
+Both have advantages, so it’s essential to consider what’s right for you before deciding.

 1. Practical Learning With No Distractions